-Psychological research clearly shows that it is not divorce or separation which causes long term problems for children but rather the effect of living with parental conflict post-separation.
+Psychological research clearly shows that it is not divorce or separation which causes long-term problems for children but rather the effect of living with parental conflict post-separation.
 And this conflict takes its toll on parents too.
-Parental alienation can also have a negative effect on a child’s wellbeing and this is something that we can advise on if needed.
+Parental alienation can also have a negative effect on a child’s well-being, and this is something that our child arrangement solicitors can advise on if needed.

 Separation and mediation services

 We know that arrangements for children that work best are usually the ones you can reach by agreement with or without the help of legal and other separation services.

 We know that child arrangements for children that work best are usually the ones you can reach by agreement with or without the help of legal and other separation services.